- Many users had problems with their antivirus blocking USB on their devices.

 - Go to Settings and click on Exclusions.

-- Similarly, you can add an Network exclusion and manage what to do with other devices that are connected with your Windows 10 device.
+- Similarly, you can add a Network exclusion and manage what to do with other devices that are connected to your Windows 10 device.

 - Open the Kaspersky user interface.